How to Fix the iOS Video Bug Causing iPhone to Freeze

 How to fix iOS Video Bug by activating DFU Mode:

-1. Turn iPhone off and connect it to the computer using a USB chord.
+1. Turn iPhone off and connect it to the computer using a USB cord.
 Make sure the iTunes is on.

 2. Hold down the power button for 3 seconds.